Call Button

 I Suffer From Hormonal Headaches

-Hormonal headache or Menstrual Migraine is commonly ranked in the top 5 most disabling conditions for women in Sydney, NSW.
+Hormonal migraines or menstrual migraines are commonly ranked in the top 5 most disabling conditions for women in Sydney, NSW.

 At the Sydney Headache and Migraine Clinic we utilise world-class techniques in assessing and treating this problem.
-Once treatment commences we expect a significant improvement to occur rapidly, as is the case with 90% of our patients with hormonal headaches.
+Once menstrual migraine treatment commences we expect a significant improvement to occur rapidly, as is the case with 90% of our patients with this condition.
 We expect to observe this within the first 5 treatment consultations.

 Ready to find relief from your headaches?
 Schedule your first consultation and start your journey towards a pain-free life.